 In 2011, just under 50,000 women were diagnosed with invasive breast cancer.
 Most women who get it (8 out of 10) are over 50, but younger women, and in rare cases, men, can also get breast cancer.

 If it's treated early enough, breast cancer can be prevented from spreading to other parts of the body.

-A woman's breasts are made up of fat, connective tissue and thousands of tiny glands, known as lobules, which produce milk.
-If a woman has a baby, the milk is delivered to the nipple through tiny tubes called ducts, which allow her to breastfeed.
+The breasts are made up of fat, connective tissue and thousands of tiny glands called lobules, which produce milk.
+When a woman has a baby, the milk is delivered to the nipple through tiny tubes called ducts, which allow her to breastfeed.

-Our bodies are made up of billions of tiny cells.
-Normally, cells grow and multiply in an orderly way.
-New cells are only made when and where they are needed.
+The body is made up of billions of tiny cells, which usually grow and multiply in an orderly way.
+New cells are only produced when and where they're needed.
 In cancer, this orderly process goes wrong and cells begin to grow and multiply uncontrollably.

-Read more information about how breast cancer is diagnosed.
+Read more about how breast cancer is diagnosed.